-This area had acquired a reputation as haven for cattle rustlers, horse thieves, and outlaws, alongside Hole-in-the-Wall, Wyoming and Robbers Roost in Utah.
+This area had acquired a reputation as a haven for cattle rustlers, horse thieves, and outlaws, alongside Hole-in-the-Wall, Wyoming, and Robbers Roost in Utah.
 For decades stolen horses and cattle were trailed through the area to thriving mining camps in Eastern Colorado.

-Butch Cassidy and the Wild Bunch were frequent visitors to the ranch and often courted both Anne and her sister Josie, who they found to be attractive, intelligent, and articulate.
+Butch Cassidy and the Wild Bunch were frequent visitors to the ranch and often courted Anne and her sister Josie, who they found attractive, intelligent, and articulate.
 By the time Ann Bassett was 15, she had become involved romantically with Butch Cassidy.
 Her sister Josie was involved with Elza Lay.
-Outlaws Ben Kilpatrick and Will “News” Carver, who were both later members of the Wild Bunch gang, also dated the sisters.
+Outlaws Ben Kilpatrick and Will “News” Carver, both later members of the Wild Bunch gang, also dated the sisters.

 Anne’s father was an unassuming man who allowed his wife, Elizabeth, to run the ranch.
-During this time, there were a number of large cattle barons who wanted to take over Brown’s Hole and Ann’s mother, in the midst of a feud with the large cattlemen began to do a little cattle rustling of her own.
+During this time, several large cattle barons wanted to take over Brown’s Hole, and Ann’s mother, amid a feud with the prominent cattlemen, began to do a little cattle rustling of her own.
 As Ann grew up, she took up her mother’s feud against the cattle barons, especially against the Two Bar Ranch.
 Helping herself freely to their cattle, she was soon dubbed the “Queen of the Rustlers.”

 When rumors began to fly that Ann and her mother were intentionally running Two Bar cattle over the cliffs out of spite, the cattle barons hired Tom Horn to infiltrate Brown’s Hole.
 After warning Matt Rush, Isom Dart, and other ranchers to leave the area, he shot and killed the two men when they refused to vacate.